-The Clearwater Kennel Club was established as an American Kennel Club licensed institution in 1941.
-It was a small club whose main role was to play a part in the Winter Florida Circuit of dog shows.
+The Clearwater Kennel Club began as a small organization focused primarily on participating in the Winter Florida Circuit of dog shows.

-Most shows had under 500 dogs entered.
-In the 1950's the Clearwater show was held in the old Clearwater Municipal Building, which has long since been torn down.
+Most shows drew fewer than 500 dogs.
+In the 1950s, the Clearwater show was held in the old Clearwater Municipal Building, which has since been torn down.

-The Clearwater Kennel Club owns property in Brooksville Fl, with two other Kennel Clubs and together we hold 10 shows in January with entries exceeding 2000 per day.
+Today, the Clearwater Kennel Club owns property in Brooksville, Florida, with two other kennel clubs.
+Together, they hold 10 shows each January, with entries exceeding 2,000 dogs per day.

 Club Member Show Brags